Los Angeles Failure to Register as a Sex Offender Attorney

 What is considered willful failure to register as a sex offender?
 You act willfully when you do something on purpose.

 What if I forget to register or renew my registration?
-There is an exception to the requirement that you willfully fail to register as a sex offender.
 Courts have held that it is still a violation of Penal Code 290 PC if you forget to register.

 What are the Penalties for Failing to Register as a Sex Offender in Los Angeles?